 HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

-Whether you're a web developer, a digital marketer and a blogger or just someone working online – knowing HTML is essential in today’s digital world.
+Whether you're a web developer, a digital marketer, a blogger, or just someone working online—knowing HTML is essential in today’s digital world.

 HTML5 is the most current and powerful iteration of HTML.